-The answer to all of the above is, YES, and there’s definitely skill involved in writing for social media.
+The answer to all of the above is, YES, and there’s definitely skill involved in being a social media writer.
 Especially for dominating Twitter.
 Case in point for Twitter: the unexpected ascendancy of the Merriam-Webster account.
 Or the trollish brilliance of Wendy’s.
 Meanwhile, brand marketers at Converse have taken their Instagram Story Highlights section to a creative zone that lives between short-form documentary and old-school print ads.
 So if you’re a creative looking to expand creatively and financially, don’t scoff — there’s a lot of potential in this niche for talent who understand it.

 For some large brands, there may be an agency, an in-house social media manager and a copywriter involved in crafting content for social media platforms.
 But at many companies, the same person produces and posts content (text, photo, video) for every one of a company’s channels.
 And many of these niche content producers do this for multiple accounts/brands (4, 10, even 20 or more).

 Even for people who came up in the plate-spinning environment of an agency, that sort of multitasking is intimidating.
 So what does it take to write and produce content for 10 different accounts?
 And how do you figure out how to charge?